qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 Setting up the Map
 -------------------------------------------------------------------------------

 #.
-Click on the "EPSG" button in the extreme lower right corner of the
+Click on the |projectionEnabled| :sup:`Current CRS` button in the lower right corner of the
    screen.
 Under the :guilabel:`CRS` tab of the screen that appears, use the "Filter" tool to search for "33S".
 Select the entry :guilabel:`WGS 84 / UTM zone 33S` (with the EPSG code ``32733``).